derektypist/scheme-tracker/README.md

 The fire extinguisher in fireextinguishers.png was taken from clipart search of fire extinguisher in Word 2010 (Starter).
 A screenshot was taken.
 Accessed 26 June 2019.

-The rest of the photos are taken by myself.
+The rest of the photos (profile.jpg, colouredstakelight.jpg and flashdrive.jpg) are taken by myself.

 ### Acknowledgements